 It is important to measure the effort of the past projects to be able to predict the future ones.
-Taking into account the time for writing copy to creating slides, to making edits and then writing custom scripts, everything can be measured according to the course type and length.
+Taking into account the time for writing copy to create slides, making edits, and then writing custom scripts, everything can be measured according to the course type and length.

-It is one thing to create courses that may look like a great success, but the true success is measured by the learners effectiveness.
+It is one thing to create courses that may look like a great success, but the true success is measured by the learners’ effectiveness.
+Defining the measurable parameters that signal the efficiency of the deployed eLearning course should be done in the beginning.
 It is important as an instructional design team to measure the success of the course to be able to improve at every stage of the project and for subsequent courses.
-It takes several iterations to produce an effective piece of learning and depends a lot on the learner, the environment and the learning motivation.

-A process driven approach to delivery e-learning project ensures
+A process-driven approach to the delivery of eLearning project ensures

 1. Better task management and quicker decision making

 4. Alignment with the business needs and goals

 5. Better control over development life-cycle

 It is imperative to spend time on setting a clear workflow to set yourself up for success.

 Suffice to say that there are now predefined set of steps that an eLearning development team can follow to guarantee success.
 The goal is to create a dynamic strategy which can be modified as deemed necessary be the members of the L&D team.
 In the age of information, agile in eLearning development has become the norm because of that exact reason.
 The six tips which are suggested above focus on collaboratively defining your own process in the path of eLearning development.